 The great thing about it is that anyone can make a purchase with a valid form of ID and payment method, such as a credit card.
 Anyone can also sell these coins at a whim as they fluctuate in prices.
 Coinbase offers purchasing options across various cryptocurrancy wallets — Bitcoin, Bitcoin Cash, Litecoin and Ethereum.
 So investors and prospective buyers can choose to spread their investments out as they see fit.

 However, there are other cryptocurrencies out there and digital currencies that aren’t part of the app and will require separate purchases, such as Ripple (XRP).
-A cryptocurrency that also saw huge strides for some months, even bigger since Bitcoin started delving downwards in price, but very recently has as some investors call it, “crashed.”
-Of course, as investment rises and foreign markets are stabilized, it may start to go back up.
+A cryptocurrency that also saw huge strides for some months, but also had a recent “crash”period not unlike Bitcoin.
+Of course, as investment rises and foreign markets are stabilized, it should start to go back up in value.

 Right now it is still too early to tell if Bitcoin is just a fad that got some rich within a year and will not continue to fluctuate upward at such or even close to what happened during 2017 where Bitcoin prices spiked by as much as 900%.The same can be said for any cryptocurrency.
 However, interest and public knowledge now is higher than ever, which should mean more investment, thus higher yields and growth in the future.
 Only time will tell for sure.